Mor ve ötesi: History

 Their fifth album Büyük Düşler ("Great Hopes") was released on 9 May 2006.
-This album mainly dealt with the political problems of Turkey and the personal problems of the group members, including loss of family members and their relationships.
-It has a darker sound compared to their previous albums.
-This album is regarded as a homage to their old fan base and a return to a style closer to their earlier albums.
+The album mainly dealt with the political problems of Turkey and the personal problems of the group members, including loss of family members and their relationships.
+It also had a noticeably darker sound in comparison to their previous albums.
+Büyük Düşler is regarded as a homage to their old fan base and a return to a style closer to their earlier albums.
 Three singles were released from the album: "Şirket", "Küçük Sevgilim", and "Ayıp Olmaz Mı?".
 Büyük Düşler was named Best Album of the Year by Rolling Stone Turkey and Best Rock Album of the Year by Blue Jean magazine.

-On 10 December 2007 TRT's general manager İbrahim Şahin announced that Mor ve Ötesi were to represent Turkey in Eurovision Song Contest 2008 with the song 'Deli'.
+On 10 December 2007, TRT's general manager İbrahim Şahin announced that Mor ve Ötesi were to represent Turkey in Eurovision Song Contest 2008 with the song 'Deli'.
 Mor ve Ötesi qualified to finals through the second half of the semi-finals on 22 May.
 They had the 12th performance on the finals and finished the contest in 7th place with 138 points, which was held in Belgrade on 24 May 2008.
 During the contest, BBC commentator Terry Wogan described the lead singer as "a sinister James Bond".

 The band's sixth album, Başıbozuk, was released in late 2008, and included three studio and four live tracks, including their Eurovision entry, as well as remixes.